nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > TaskManager shows an error message <br>
   Use case resumes at step 2

-#### Use case: UC08 - Find a task to do today
+#### Use case: UC06 - Find a task to do today

 **MSS**

 1. User requests to find task to do today
 2. TaskManager shows a list of tasks with deadlines/reminder scheduled today
 3. User selects a task to view in detail
-4. User can request to make a further action with of the task (UC03, UC04, UC05, or UC09) Use case ends.
+4. TaskManager shows details of the selected task. <br>
+Use case ends.

 **Extensions**